-A blue photographic proof used to check position of all image elements.
+Blueline is a blue photographic proof used to check the placement of all image elements.

-Blueprinting is commonly used in the construction industry, as it allows architects and engineers to create detailed plans and drawings of buildings.
-It can also be used for artwork, to create copies of paintings or other images.
+Blueprinting is an integral component of construction projects, enabling architects and engineers to produce accurate plans of buildings.
+Blueprinting can also be used to create replicas of paintings or images.

 Digital photography made creating images more manageable.
 Still, many prefer Blueline photography for its greater control and quality prints.
 This technique produces prints far superior to those created with digital technology while providing photographers more freedom to create images that cannot be duplicated.